sujit-rai/tutorial-vae.github.io/index.md

 	>
 	> Henceforth we need not save the dataset once we learn a generative model on it.
 Mathematically we learn the marginal distribution on X.
 	>
 	> Moreover one can look learning a generative model as representation learning.
-(An intuitive explanation for seeing it as representation learning is that if a model can produce instances similar to training data distribution then it must have learnt some useful properties about the training instances too).
+(An intuitive explanation for seeing it as representation learning is that if a model can produce instances similar to training data distribution then it must have learned some useful properties about the training instances too).
 	>
 	> For representation learning, any intermediate reprsentation of the generating model can be used.
 Empirically it has been observed that penultimate layer serves the purpose best.